Emma Samms: Career

 Samms first played Holly Sutton Scorpio on the ABC daytime soap opera General Hospital from 1982 to 1985.
 With Samms choosing to leave the series amicably to go to ABC's Dynasty, her character Holly seemingly perished in a plane crash.
 On 10 April 1985 Samms appeared in the fifth-season episode "Kidnapped" as Fallon Carrington Colby, a role originated by Pamela Sue Martin in 1981.
 The character was immediately transplanted into the new Dynasty spin-off The Colbys for two seasons (1985–1987).
 After the spinoff was cancelled, Samms and the character of Fallon returned to Dynasty in the 23 September 1987 eighth-season premiere "The Siege - Part 1".
 Samms remained with Dynasty for two seasons until its last episode on 11 May 1989.
 She later returned for the 1991 miniseries Dynasty: The Reunion.

 After the show's run, Samms appeared in several film and television roles.
 In 1989, Samms made a guest appearance on the sitcom My Two Dads playing Marcy Bradford, the deceased mother of Nicole Bradford (Staci Keanan) and the woman whom the two fathers (Paul Reiser; Greg Evigan) fought over.

+In 1991, she starred with John Candy in the comedy film Delirious as the evil heiress Rachel Hedison.

-"Fan favorite" Samms had been so popular at General Hospital that Holly was brought back from the dead in January 1992 after a seven-year absence.
+"Fan favorite" Samms had been so popular on General Hospital that Holly was brought back from the dead in January 1992 after a seven-year absence.
 She stayed in the role until 1993, during this time also playing Holly's lookalike half-sister Paloma Perez, a heroic revolutionary.

 In 1995, Samms appeared as the villainous Grayson Louder in the prime time soap opera Models Inc., a spin-off of Melrose Place, both produced by former Dynasty producer Aaron Spelling.
 She also appeared in the TV movie Treacherous Beauties.

 Samms appeared in four episodes of the BBC series Holby City in 2003 and had a recurring run on the BBC daytime series Doctors as Amanda Vardalis in 2005.
 She made a seven-episode return to General Hospital as Holly in February 2006.
 After serving as a presenter (alongside General Hospital co-star Tristan Rogers) for the Daytime Emmy Awards on 28 April 2006, she reappeared on General Hospital for a three-week run starting 1 May 2006, and then again on 30 June 2006.
-She subsequently stepped into the BBC Children in Need reality series Celebrity Scissorhands as a hairdresser from 3–17 November 2006.
+She subsequently stepped into the BBC's Children in Need reality series Celebrity Scissorhands as a hairdresser from 3–17 November 2006.
 On 20 September 2007 Samms guested on the long-running ITV series The Bill as drug addict Ella Winstanley.

 In August 2009, Samms performed at the Sadler's Wells Theatre in Shall We Dance, a dance revue of musicals by Richard Rodgers, choreographed by Adam Cooper who stars, alongside his wife Sarah Wildor.